 by: Marla Martin

-The statewide median sales price for single-family existing homes in June was $351,000, up 24.5% from the previous year, according to data from Florida Realtors Research Department in partnership with local Realtor boards/associations.
-Last month’s statewide median price for condo-townhouse units was $256,945, up 22.4% over the year-ago figure.
+The statewide median sales price for single-family existing homes in 3Q 2020 was $299,900, up 13.2% from the same time a year ago, according to data from Florida Realtors Research department in partnership with local Realtor boards/associations.
+The statewide median price for condo-townhouse properties during the quarter was $215,000, also up 13.2% over the year-ago figure.
 The median is the midpoint; half the homes sold for more, half for less.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 2.98% in June 2021, down from the 3.16% averaged during the same month a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 2.95% for 3Q 2020, significantly lower than the 3.67% average reported during the same quarter a year earlier.

-To see the full statewide housing activity reports, go to the Florida Realtors’ Newsroom and look under Latest Releases or download the June 2021 data report PDFs under Market Data on the site.
+To see the full statewide housing activity reports, go to Florida Realtors Media Center at http://media.floridarealtors.org/ and look under Latest Releases, or download the 3Q 2020 data report PDFs under Market Data at: http://media.floridarealtors.org/market-data.